shmool/HackaLearn/Events_2021/May_23_Angular_Nights.md

 The Angular hands-on sessions will be for beginners in Angular.
 However, experienced Angularists can join as helpers and mentors!
 (And hack & learn like everyone else.)

 Basic knowledge in HTML and JavaScript/TypeScript is required.

+## Call for mentors
+Do you have some experience with Angular and/or Azure?
+(Check out the specific list below.)
+We'd love your help and support in HackaLearn.
+You can answer questions and perform code reviews during the workshops on the first day and the whole week when the participants work on their apps.
+The main goal: bring your experience to empower and motivate the participants!

+Select your [mentorship slots](https://calendly.com/hackalearn/hackalearn-angular-nights)  - we suggest 4 half-hour sessions but feel free to have as many as you'd like.
+Then check your email for furhter instructions.
+Thank you!

 ## Agenda (tentative)
 ### Sunday, May 23rd 🕘 -> 🕓